quinnuk/audiocleaner/README.md

 ## ☕ Support This Project

-AudioCleaner is free and built in my spare time.
+AudioCleaner is free and built in my spare time — if it's useful to you, consider buying me a coffee.

-If it saves you disk space or makes managing your media library easier, consider buying me a coffee — it's a big help and genuinely appreciated.

 <p align="center">
   <a href="https://buymeacoffee.com/quinnuk">